 About the author

-Dr Jenna Ross’ enthusiasm for slugs started at a young age on her family farm in Aberdeenshire.
+Dr Jenna Ross’ enthusiasm for slugs started at a young age back on her family farm in Aberdeenshire.
 Her passion for the subject continued during her PhD studies, which focused on improving production efficiency of BASF’s Nemaslug product, as well as developing new international retail markets.
-On completion of her PhD, she worked as a project manager for BASF as part of the Knowledge Transfer Partnership scheme, and then went on to work with Bioforsk (NIBIO) in Norway, looking at the impact of the Spanish slug.
-Jenna spent a year’s secondment at the International Institute of Tropical Agriculture in Tanzania, and also establish her own research group, linking innovation and industry, to find a bio-solution to slug pests in South Africa.
-Jenna recently completed an MBA with Distinction from Robert Gordon University (RGU), with a focus on developing a business plan for her bio-molluscicide ideas.
+On completion of her PhD, she worked as a project manager for BASF as part of the Knowledge Transfer Partnership scheme, and then went on to work with NIBIO in Norway, looking at the impact of the Spanish slug.
+Jenna spent a year’s secondment at the International Institute of Tropical Agriculture in Tanzania, and went on to establish her own research group, linking innovation and industry, to find a bio-solution to slug pests in South Africa.
+Jenna recently completed an MBA with Distinction from Robert Gordon University, with a focus on developing a business plan for her bio-molluscicide ideas.
 Her academic achievements at RGU, led to a series of awards and accolades, including being selected as one of the top five MBA graduates in the world.
 In 2018, Jenna was selected as the Royal Highland & Agricultural Society of Scotland and the Agricultural & Horticultural Development Board’s Nuffield Farming Scholar.
 As part of her scholarship, Jenna spent 26 weeks travelling to the US, Canada, Brazil, UK, France, Netherlands, Belgium, Czech Republic, Ukraine, Spain, Norway, Finland, Japan, Kenya, South Africa, Australia and New Zealand, in a quest to find a solution to slug pests, as well as understand their invasive nature.
-Since returning from her Nuffield adventures, Jenna has taken up a position at Crop Health and Protection, with the aim of spinning out some of her ideas into real world solutions, as well as highlighting keys areas regarding biological invasions and biosecurity.
+Since returning from her Nuffield adventures, Jenna has taken up a position at Crop Health and Protection (CHAP), one of the new AgriTech centres, with the aim of spinning out some of her ideas into real world solutions, as well as highlighting keys areas regarding biological invasions and biosecurity.